THE CREATIVE COPING TOOLKIT

 Built around our mental health film collection, the Creative Coping Toolkit directly addresses some of the major stressors experienced today.

-These films complement each other, helping young people to adults towards better thought patterns, more considerate actions, stronger empathy, and resilience.
-They help them become healthier, happier, and more connected with themselves and others.
+These film programs complement each other, helping young people to adults towards better thought patterns, more considerate actions, stronger empathy, and resilience helping us all become healthier and more connected.